carlyh-micb/ADC-documentation/create_OCA_schema.md

 ## Required fields
 All Capture Base (CB) fields are required as well as two Overlays (OL): Character Encoding and Format.

+OCA schemas are very robust, you can start by adding minimal information and as you need you can add more details to your schema and complete more Overlays.

 ## Classification
 On the Main tab, under Classification you can add classifications for each attribute.
 This overlay is not standardized but it is recommended to be in the format system:type.
 For example, to add classifications for [sustainable development goals](https://unstats.un.org/sdgs/indicators/indicators-list/) for each attribute you can use "SDG:15"